 LEGACY OF POWER: BUILDING THE PERFECT GOVERNMENT

 At its most ideal, the American system allows individuals to exercise their rights unimpeded by others.
-But as recent debates over issues such as gun control and the right to contribute to campaigns suggest, while Americans share a government, they buy into a wide range of dramatically differing values—values so divergent that sometimes it is difficult to understand how we might reconcile their competing claims to forge meaningful law and policy.
-To better understand this problem, we will explore theories about the role of government.
-Aristotle, for example, argues that every community aims at some good; what might our “good” be, and how can we best achieve it?
+But as recent debates over issues such as gun control and free speech suggest, while Americans share a government, we buy into a wide range of values—values so divergent that sometimes it is difficult to understand how we might reconcile these competing claims to forge meaningful law and policy.

-To help refine our ideas, we will consider Locke’s Second Treatise on Civil Government and Mill’s On Liberty, both fundamental to understanding our own system, as well as Yevgeny Zamyatin’s science fiction novel We, which asks whether it is better to be “happy” than to be “free.”
-We will also consider the premises and sources of some of our values, the role of property in the civil state and the distinction between violence and power suggested by Hannah Arendt.
+To address this problem, we will turn first to Aristotle, who argues that every political community aims at some good; we will consider what our “good” might be, and how we can best achieve it.
+To help refine our ideas, we will examine The Federalist Papers and Mill’s On Liberty, both fundamental to understanding our own system, as well as Yevgeny Zamyatin’s science fiction novel We, which asks whether it is better to be happy than to be free, and Mary Shelley’s Frankenstein, which invites us to explore what it means to be human—and what rights that identity should entail.
 Over the course of the semester, we will create our own presidential candidates, fictional figures with developing platforms who will compete against one another in a class election.
 Through readings, discussion, and exercises both fanciful and grounded in reality, we will make ourselves more thoughtful, better-informed participants in our political system.

 READINGS AND TEXTS